VeerOneGPT/galileo-glass-ui/docs/installation/INSTALLATION.md

 # Only if using chart components (BarChart, LineChart, PieChart, etc.)
 npm install chart.js react-chartjs-2

-# Only if using physics animations (spring animations, magnetic effects, etc.)
-npm install react-spring

-# Only if using advanced animations and motion effects
-npm install framer-motion popmotion

 # Only if using virtualized lists for large datasets
+npm install react-virtual

+# Only if using advanced data grids
 npm install react-window
 ```